arcanistzed/ctg/README.md

 ## Usage

 After creating a new combat, the combatants in the Combat Tracker will be instantly grouped and put into toggles.
-The toggles will open when they contain the current combatant.
+The toggles will open when they contain the current combatant unless this is disabled in settings.

 This module also allows for an easy way to roll group initiative.
 If you hold the `Control` or `Shift` key while rolling the initiative of any of the combatants from the tracker, it will automatically give all of the combatants in the same group the initiative value rolled. *Please note that this doesn't work in "None" or "Initiative" mode and you **must** roll from the tracker for this to work.*

+The Skip over Groups feature makes Foundry skip over the rest of combatants in the current group when advancing the turn tracker.

 The way that the groups are created depends on the selected mode which you can change near the top of the Combat Tracker by clicking on one of the boxes.
 Here's how each mode works: